nordic-rse/nordic-rse.github.io/content/events/international-rse-day/_index.md

      Nordic-RSE staff will provide helpdesk in our [nordic-rse/international RSE day Oct 14 stream](https://coderefinery.zulipchat.com/#narrow/stream/213720-nordic-rse/topic/international.20RSE.20day.20Oct.2014) so they can support you to prepare the video but of course, feel free to skip this session and send us directly the link to your 1 minute video!

-     If you want to an example of what you can have in your 1mn video, have a look [here](https://vimeo.com/629975390).
+     If you want to see an example of what you can have in your 1mn video, have a look [here](https://vimeo.com/629975390).
 Once your video is ready, share the link with us on our [nordic-rse/international RSE day Oct 14 stream](https://coderefinery.zulipchat.com/#narrow/stream/213720-nordic-rse/topic/international.20RSE.20day.20Oct.2014).

 - 11:00 Lunch break
 - 13:00 TIL ('Today I Learned')  session